 Some providers offer more ways to save than others.
 For some companies, like US Mobile, where all service is completely a la carte, it comes down to providing a wealth of options for customizing plans — so that customers pay for only what they need.
 With others, service prices are reduced if users opt for automatic payment or refill plans, and some offer discounts to customers willing to sign up for longer 6-month or 12-month plans or add additional lines.

 Some carriers simply slash prices for a limited time, similar to AT&T, or throw in a few money-saving extras.
-A couple of the more notable bargains we saw were an offer of $15 a month for the first three months of any plan from Mint and a plan from Metro by T-Mobile (formerly Metro PCS) that included Amazon Prime.
+A couple of the more notable bargains we saw were Walmart Family Mobile's multiline offer, which would cut prices for additional lines on its highest-priced plan by more than half, and a plan from Metro by T-Mobile (formerly Metro PCS) that included Amazon Prime.
 T-Mobile also has a plan that provides data-free music streaming from partners, a definite plus for consumers trying to curb data usage.
 Boost Mobile offers similar music services with all its plans.
 Perks really start to stack up for US Mobile customers who add multiple lines to an unlimited plan: Apple TV Plus, Netflix, and more.
 Net10 Wireless, Simple Mobile, and Total Wireless all have rewards programs that let members earn points for renewing service, playing games, watching clips, and social media sharing; points can be used to pay for service plans or purchase add-ons.

 How Do Prepaid Cell Phone Plans Work?

 Consumers who’ve had contracts with Sprint, AT&T, T-Mobile, or Verizon often have questions about switching to a prepaid cell phone plan.
 We’ve answered some of the most common ones below.